jcornforth/sqb/readme.md

 You can use this model in the following ways:

-1. Check out the source code to your own PAM installation, then build and deploy the project. ensure the necessary pre-requisites (app users and database settings) are in place in Business Central, select Menu, Projects, Import Project enter the git URL of this repo e.g. https://github.com/jcornforth/sqb.git click Import select SubmitQuoteBind and click Ok the project assets should appear and you can now click Deploy to build and deploy the project select Menu, Process Definitions - the SQB process definition should be available to start
+1. Check out the source code to your own PAM installation, then build and deploy the project.
+ - ensure the necessary pre-requisites (app users and database settings) are in place
+ - in Business Central, select Menu, Projects, Import Project enter the git URL of this repo e.g. https://github.com/jcornforth/sqb.git click Import select SubmitQuoteBind click Ok
+ - the project assets should appear and you can now click Deploy to build and deploy the project
+ - select Menu, Process Definitions - the SQB process definition should be available to start

 2. Download the built JAR file and deploy it to your own kie-server (runtime only).